gchq/coreax/documentation/source/benchmark.rst

 In this benchmark, we assess the performance of four different coreset algorithms:
 :class:`~coreax.solvers.KernelHerding`, :class:`~coreax.solvers.SteinThinning`,
 :class:`~coreax.solvers.RandomSample`, :class:`~coreax.solvers.RPCholesky` and
-:class:`~coreax.solvers.KernelThinning`.Each of these algorithms is evaluated across four different tests, providing a comparison of their performance and applicability to various datasets.
+:class:`~coreax.solvers.KernelThinning`.
+Each of these algorithms is evaluated across four different tests, providing a comparison of their performance and applicability to various datasets.